emard/ulx3s-bin/README.md

 Standalone operation: connect OLED SSD1331 and press and hold BTN0 for 2 seconds, a directory content will be shown on OLED.
 Files can be browsed and SVF uploaded using OLED and onboard buttons.

+Wake up on RTC: Turn off green LED D18

+    usb-jtag/linux/ftx_prog --cbus 3 DRIVE_0

+After USB is re-plugged, D18 should be OFF.
+If D18 is ON the board is always ON.
+If D18 is OFF, the board can enter shutdown state and wake up on RTC.
+Put 3V battery CR1225 in (respect polarity) and set RTC current time, alarm time, enable alarm and set alarm output pin polarity as active LOW.
+If alarm is not yet triggered, LED D11 (found on back side of the board near J1 pin 22) should be very dimly lit, visible in dark.
+When alarm is triggered, D11 should be off.
+While D11 is dimly lit, power down board by setting SHUTDOWN signal to 1 or shortly connect R13 to 3.3V.
+When alarm is triggered, board should turn on.